akawashiro/jendeley/README.md

 ```
 This command outputs the database to `<YOUR PDFs DIR>/jendeley_db.json`.
 If you have no PDF file, please specify an empty directory as `<YOUR PDFs DIR>`.

-When `jendeley` fails to scan some PDFs, it generates a shell script named `edit_and_run.sh`.
-Please read the following subsection and use it to rename files appropriately so that jendeley can recognize them.
+If `jendeley` encounters an issue scanning some PDFs, it generates a shell script named `edit_and_run.sh.` Please refer to the following subsection to learn how to rename the files accordingly, so that jendeley can properly recognize them.

 ### Recommended filename style
 `jendeley` uses a filename to find the document ID (e.g., [DOI](https://www.doi.org/) or [ISBN](https://en.wikipedia.org/wiki/ISBN))). `jendeley` recognizes parts of a filename that are not enclosed by `[` and `]` as the title of the file.
 So I recommend you to name the file accordingly, for example,